 This is no fault of anyone.
 Folk practices have been adopted in a lot of modern magico-religious approaches.
 This has caused a lot of confusion when discussing what folk practitioners do and how it differs from Wicca, Traditional Witchcraft, shamanism, Druidry etc. In my mind, the difference is really rather big.
 I’m writing this as a kind of FAQ to help explore some of the differences and why they are important and to maybe help those who don’t know.
 It’s by no means exhaustive and I invite comment on these ideas from others.

 We are very lucky to find that a lot of this information has been preserved in literal format by folks such as Alexander Carmichael, Marion McNeil, Bates and Reginald Scott and others.
+Though this isn’t without its own form of appropriation and harm.
 There is a huge collection of information that discusses seasonal practices, songs, prayers, festivals, celebrations and day to day things people believed in and carried out.
 One beautiful example of folk practice are the songs (known as a rann’s) sung to plants before picking them, on awakening, reaping, seed sowing, sleeping etc.

 Scottish folk magic practitioners believe in the “otherworld” a place where their ancestors and “others” like the síth/sidhe and plant spirits inhabit.
 This otherworld isn’t very far away, it’s like it’s just out of step with our own world.
 It’s easily accessed at the liminal times such as dawn, dusk, midnight, Bealtainn and Samhuinn, and places such as fog, door steps, thresholds, on hills, near bogs and water and many other ways such as divination and techniques such as second sight etc. There is no veil in Scottish folk magic – the veil doesn’t get thin.
 This is a victorian idea.